 Prior to 2017, tax rate reductions for vacant and excess land within the commercial and industrial classes were set by legislation at 30% and 35% respectively.
 Starting in 2017, the Province provided municipalities with the ability to amend the reduction program to align with local circumstances and needs.
 Municipalities were given the flexibility to reduce the reduction percentages or eliminate the program entirely.
 Through reports CS-FI-08-2017 and CS-FI-15-2017, these options were evaluated in conjunction with public consultation and, ultimately, Council approved a phase out of the program starting in 2017.
-The phase-out will continue over the next three years by reducing the current reduction evenly until it is completely eliminated in 2021.
-The phase-out will also eliminate the annual expenditure incurred by the County to fund the program.
+The phase-out continued over the next three years by reducing the current reduction evenly until it is completely eliminated in 2021.